 Internet Inclusion: Advancing Solutions – 24-25 April, 2017

-For more information about attending, please contact Victoria Kuperman-Super.
+For more information contact Victoria Kuperman-Super.

 In prior Internet Inclusion: Advancing Solutions events, technical, financial and policy options and solutions for addressing infrastructure challenges and extending affordable and meaningful internet access in underdeveloped and underserved communities and regions worldwide were explored by representatives from governments, multilateral development banks (MDBs) and other funders, industry, the technical community, non-governmental organizations, and civil-society organizations.